onedata/op-worker/README.md

 	*** Veil SETUP ***
 	~ Nodes configured on this machine will use its hostname: @172.16.67.111 (!)
-Make sure it is resolvable by other hosts in the network ==> What do you want to do?
+Make sure it is resolvable by other hosts in the network (i. e. by adding adequate mapping to /etc/hosts) ==> What do you want to do?
 	 [1] Manage database nodes
 	 [2] Manage veil nodes